Focus on you

 Pairs with an HSA, a bank account that lets you save tax-free dollars for current and future health care expenses.
 Bread Financial makes contributions twice a year.

-Use a limited purpose flexible spending account (FSA) for eligible dental and vision expenses and medical after deductible has been met.
+Use a limited purpose flexible spending account (FSA) for eligible dental and vision expenses, and medical after deductible has been met.

-Doesn’t include an account.
+Doesn't include an HSA.

 Use a health care flexible spending account (FSA) to pay for eligible health care expenses with pre-tax dollars.